daniel-ji/fast_2D_projection/README.md

 ![Vibe coded with Claude](https://img.shields.io/badge/vibe%20coded%20with-Claude-6ec6b8)
 # fast_2D_projection
 A website that can do real time theoretical EM 2D projections from an uploaded pdb or cif file.
 Run locally on your computer.
-Just download, double click and run in your own browser!
+Just download, double click and run in your own browser! **Let me know what other features you would like to use!**

 **No installation.
 No server.
 No build step.**

 1. Download [`Fast_2D_Projection_Visualization_v0.2.html`](https://github.com/haoyuewang27/fast_2D_projection/blob/main/Fast_2D_Projection_Visualization_v0.2.html)
 2. Double click it and open it in any modern browser (Chrome, Safari, ...)
 3. Drag and drop a `.pdb` or `.cif` / `.mmcif` file onto the window, or click **Load PDB**